 Instructions

-- Soak the basmati rice in enough water for 30 mins.
-After 30 mins, drain the rice and keep aside.
+- Soak the basmati rice in enough water for 20 to 30 minutes.
+After 20 to 30 minutes, drain the water from the soaked rice.
+Set the rice aside.

 - Heat oil or ghee in a thick bottomed pot.
 Add the cinnamon, cardamom, cloves and black pepper.
-Fry till they get fragrant.
+You can also add 1 tej patta.
+Fry the whole spices on a low heat till they get fragrant.

 - Add the sliced onions.
 Stir and fry the onions till they get translucent and are softened.